 Your gift to help a hardworking entrepreneur will double in impact thanks to a generous World Vision partner.

 Mararte is from Ethiopia.
+She has 8 children.
 She needs a loan of $150 to buy fertilizer .

 Mararte, the mother of eight, is a strong farmer who is happy in agriculuture.
 There is local demand for her grains.
 “I want to keep on doing my business because I can get more income from it," she said.
 Mararte, however, faces financial constraints to effectively run her farm.
 She needs to increase her crop output.